 Each subject matter has its ideosyncracies - and its own sources of information.
 We will show you how you can find current research results, how to present the most important databases of your field of study, and give you hints about research strategies.

 Especially when it comes to extensive academic works, it is easy to lose track of what you have read.
 With the Citavi reference management programme, you can collect references, ideas, and citations and then simply copy them into your paper with a mouse click.
 The bibliography will be created automatically.
 Citavi runs as a desktop application only under Windows.
 For Mac and Linux, Citavi offers a web version.

 We will show you the Zotero reference management programme, which is a Mac and Linux alternative to Citavi.

 We offer various sessions for high schoolers, whether it's doing a thematic literature search for the "W-Seminar" or spending an entire morning at the University Library, under the motto "Be a student for a day".

 Information literacy is something that is not just pertinent to universities but also for schools.
 Therefore, we regularly offer courses to school teachers.
-The themes are "Fit for a W-Seminar" and "Professional internet search and knowledge management on the web".
+The themes are "Fit for a W-Seminar" and "Professional internet research and use of online resources".